ElementsProject/elements/doc/elements-tx-format.md

 [^1]: The hex encodings of hashes by the Elements client (TXID, asset ID) are byte-reversed, and so the bytes will need to be re-reversed to match the serialized data.
 This is the same situation as in Bitcoin.
 For example, the hash `1123...deff` would be displayed by the Bitcoin and Elements clients as `ffde...2311`.
 This is primarily for historical reasons: the Bitcoin client has always interpreted and displayed hashes as little-endian integers and parsed their bytes in reverse order.

+Notable differences from Bitcoin:
+- In Elements, the *Output Index* field uses the two most significant bits to flag if the transaction is a peg-in transaction (1 << 30) or if it is an issuance (1 << 31).
+If these flags are present, they must be removed to refer to the output's index.
+- Inputs can allow for the issuance of new assets or for reissuances of these assets.
+To create a new asset, any input being spent can be used and a 0 value must be used in the issuance's blinding nonce field.
+To reissue an asset, the asset blinding factor is used in the issuance's blinding nonce field, and the asset being spent must be of the reissuance token's asset type.

 #### TxOut

 |Field|Required|Size|Data Type|Encoding|Notes|